Launch of two new GUI reports on the Infant Cohort – February 21st

 Two new reports from the Growing Up in Ireland study were launched on Feb 21st.
 Both reports use data from the ’08 (Infant Cohort) and are now available here for download.

 A brief description of each report is given below.
-Infographic summaries of each report are also available below the description.
+Infographic summaries and launch presentations for both reports are also available below the description.

 Elizabeth Nixon (TCD), Richard Layte (TCD) and Maeve Thornton (ESRI alumna)